-In the second chapter of Genesis we were told that there were two special trees planted in the center of the garden.
-This chapter has mostly been about the consequences from eating from the one that was forbidden to them, the tree of the knowledge of good and evil.
-The are told that when they eat from this tree they will die.
+In the second chapter of Genesis, we were told that there were two special trees planted in the center of the garden.
+This chapter has mostly been about the consequences of eating from the one that was forbidden to them, the Tree of the Knowledge of Good and Evil.
+They are told that when they eat from this tree, they will die.

-The second tree in the garden is the tree of life.
+The second tree in the garden is the Tree of Life.
 The account does not tell us if they had previously eaten from this tree.
-But they are banished from the garden to prevent them from eating from it in the future.
+But they were banished from the garden to prevent them from eating from it in the future.
 Eating from that tree would allow them to live forever.
-It is unclear to me it one meal from the tree would give immortality.
+It is unclear to me if one meal from the tree would give immortality.
 Or if it required a steady diet.
 But regardless, God drove Adam and Eve from the garden to prevent their access to the tree.
 And placed a guard on the entrance to the garden.

 And that is the condition humanity finds itself in now.
 Exiled from the garden and the presence of God.
-Access to the tree of life denied.
+Access to the Tree of Life denied.
 Living in a fallen world, and yearning for a return to Eden.
 That is the world that Jesus, the seed of the woman, was born into.
-He defeated the serpent, and has opened a way to return to Eden.
-He is the door, and all who enter through him find life eternal, and the promise for being a part of a new creation.
+He defeated the serpent and opened a way to return to Eden.
+He is the door, and all who enter through him find life eternal, and the promise of being a part of a new creation.

-And that is what Adam experienced as he is driven from the garden.
-The life he had in the presence of God is gone.
-In that sense he has died.
+And that is what Adam experienced as he was driven from the garden.
+The life he had in the presence of God was gone.
+In that sense, he had died.
 Adam eventually also died physically.
 But the greater death, and I believed the death that came from his disobedience, had to do with his relationship with God.